gigascience/gigadb-website/docs/sop/DEPLOYING_TO_PRODUCTION.md

 | EFS | rlcone sync | daily | hot stand-by                                         | sync_drobox                                                       |
 | RDS | pgsql load from RDS backup | daily | current production (backup) + hot stand-by (restore) | s3backup (on current production), databaseReset (on hot stand-by) |

->**Note**: `s3backup` and `databaseReset` needs to understand backup keyed on date (YYYYMMDD) and date time (YYYYMMDDHHMM).
-The former is used for cron driven daily backup and restore, while the latter is for manual backup and restore, during blue/green deployment and other ad-hoc situations.
+>**Note**: TODO: `s3backup` and `databaseReset` needs to understand backup keyed on date (YYYYMMDD) and date time (YYYYMMDDHHMM).
+> The former is used for cron driven daily backup and restore, while the latter is for manual backup and restore, during blue/green deployment and other ad-hoc situations.

 ## Deploying releases

-Both Gitlab projects track gigadb-website repo on GitHub and will deploy to their respective staging production environments automatically.
+Both Gitlab projects track `gigasciencve/gigadb-website` repo on GitHub and will deploy to their respective staging production environments automatically.

 In both projects, deploying to the live production environment has to be triggered manually.
 **But they should not be done at the same time**.